-Information and membership applications can be obtained from the Information Desk at Tri-County Health Care in Wadena.
+Information and membership applications can be obtained from the Information Desk at AH in Wadena.

-Meetings are every third Monday at noon from September-April at Tri-County Health Care.
+Meetings are every third Monday at noon from September-April at Astera Health.

 Where does the money go?

-All money raised by the Auxiliary, and all your generous Holiday Auction donations, are used to better serve our patients through equipment purchases, education or scholarships.
-In the past several years, we have donated more than $10,000 annually to Tri-County Health Care and it’s patients.
+All money raised by the Auxiliary, and all your generous Holiday Auction donations, are used to better serve our patients through equipment purchases, education, or scholarships.
+In the past several years, we have donated more than $10,000 annually to Astera and its patients.

 In 2013, the Auxiliary gave their first $500 annual scholarship.
-Persons eligible for the scholarship are students entering their second year in a health care field with a tie to the Tri-County Health Care services area.
+Persons eligible for the scholarship are students entering their second year in a healthcare field with a tie to the AH services area.

 Ten Reasons to Join the Auxiliary

 - A caring group that notes individual time requirements.
-This well-established organization realizes your limited yet valuable time, so we offer a variety of commitments to suit your individual needs.
+This well-established organization realizes that your time is valuable and limited, so we offer a variety of commitments to suit your individual needs.

 - An experienced group already in place.
-Enjoy being part of an established core group of dedicated ambassadors who serve Tri-County Health Care through fundraising and community education.
+Enjoy being part of an established core group of dedicated ambassadors who serve Astera through fundraising and community education.